Best practices for configuring your Amazon OpenSearch Service domain

 Deploying Amazon OpenSearch Service

 Whether you deploy on the AWS Management Console, in AWS CloudFormation, or via OpenSearch APIs, you have a wealth of options to configure your domain’s hardware, high availability, and security features.
 This post covers best practices for choosing your data nodes and your dedicated master nodes configuration.

-When you configure your OpenSearch domain, you choose the instance type and count for data and the dedicated master nodes.
-Elasticsearch and OpenSearch is a distributed database that runs on a cluster of instances or nodes.
+When you configure your Amazon OpenSearch Service domain, you choose the instance type and count for data and the dedicated master nodes.
+Elasticsearch and OpenSearch are a distributed database that runs on a cluster of instances or nodes.
 These node types have different functions and require different sizing.
 Data nodes store the data in your indexes and process indexing and query requests.
 Dedicated master nodes don’t process these requests; they maintain the cluster state and orchestrate.
 This post focuses on instance types.
 For more information about instance sizing for data nodes, see Get started with Amazon OpenSearch Service: T-shirt-size your domain.
 For more information about instance sizing for dedicated master nodes, see Get Started with Amazon OpenSearch Service: Use Dedicated Master Instances to Improve Cluster Stability.

 Amazon OpenSearch Service supports five instance classes: M, R, I, C, and T. As a best practice, use the latest generation instance type from each instance class.
 As of this writing, these are the M5, R5, I3, C5, and T2.